Palouse-Aerospace-2023-Spaceport-Cup/SRAD-Deployment-Computer/README.md

   The configure file should contain a line for each parameter, organized as "<parameterName>=<value>".

   example config.txt content:

   "

   SEALEVELPRESSURE_HPA=1016.0

   hz=10

   TAKEOFF_ALTITUDE=30

-  MAIN_CHUTE_ALTITUDE=150;
+  MAIN_CHUTE_ALTITUDE=150

   DROGUE_DELAY=0

   "

+.
-  MODE INDICATORS:
+  * MODE INDICATORS:

-  ARMED AND READY TO LAUNCH
+  ARMED AND READY TO LAUNCH:    Beeps 3 times
-  -Beeps 3 times

-  RECOVERY MODE
-  -Slow long beeps
+  RECOVERY MODE:                Slow long beeps

+  .
-  TROUBLESHOOTING:
+  * TROUBLESHOOTING:

-  -SD Card error:       LED blinks and Buzzer beeps fast -FILE error:          LED and Buzzer stay on -Accelerometer error: LED stays on, NO BUZZER -Barometer error:     Buzzer stays on, NO LED
+  SD Card error:       LED blinks and Buzzer beeps fast

+  FILE error:          LED and Buzzer stay on

+  Accelerometer error: LED stays on, NO BUZZER

+  Barometer error:     Buzzer stays on, NO LED

 ................................................................................................................................................